Product design, UX, Web

 We began with a heuristic evaluation of the existing web transaction ledger to identify usability and accessibility gaps.
 This revealed several friction points, including inconsistent data labels, unclear sorting behavior, and pagination patterns that created unnecessary steps for users.

-Partnering with the A11Y consultant, we assessed compliance and screen reader behavior across breakpoints.
+Partnering with an accessibility specialist, we assessed compliance and screen reader behavior across breakpoints.
 We also conducted a competitive analysis, studying how other banks and fintech platforms approached transaction management, including sort, search, and filter capabilities.

 The combined findings gave us a clear view of the improvements needed and where the design system could be extended to support a more inclusive, consistent experience.